Site Map | Search Warsailors.com |Merchant Fleet Main Page | Warsailors.com Home

 (Swedish)

-* Further details on Philip Cairnes, Alexander Baird and Andrew O'Dea can be found by entering their names in the relevant search field on The Commonwealth War Graves Comm. website, typing WW II and 1941 in the other fields to narrow down the search results - As will be seen, P. Cairnes is commemorated on Panel 56 at Tower Hill, while A. O'Dea and A. Baird (age 21) are commemorated at the Halifax Memorial, Panel 19.
-I also found them in the Canadian Merchant Navy War Dead Database.
-See also this message in my Guestbook, and a posting to my Find Old Shipmates Forum from the granddaughter of Andrew O'Dea.
+** Further details on Philip Cairnes, Alexander Baird and Andrew O'Dea can be found by entering their names in the relevant search field on The Commonwealth War Graves Comm. website, typing WW II and 1941 in the other fields to narrow down the search results - As will be seen, P. Cairnes is commemorated on Panel 56 at Tower Hill, while A. O'Dea and A. Baird (age 21) are commemorated at the Halifax Memorial, Panel 19.
+I also found them in the Canadian Merchant Navy War Dead Database by entering "Havtor" in the appropriate field - all these links are external.
+See also this message in my Guestbook, as well as this one and a posting to my Find Old Shipmates Forum from the granddaughter of Andrew O'Dea.
+Here's another forum message from a relative of Andrew O'Dea, here's yet another, and here's a message from the grandson of Alexander Baird.

-Billy McGee, England has told me that 2nd engineer Charles Douglas Simpson from Forest Hall, Northumberland is also commemorated at Tower Hill, Panel 56.
-He's said to have died on Norwegian Haytor on July 26-1940 (this could only have been Havtor, there was no ship called Haytor), I'm not sure what had caused his death on this date.
-(All these links are external).
+Billy McGee, England has told me that 2nd Engineer Charles Douglas Simpson from Forest Hall, Northumberland is also commemorated at Tower Hill, Panel 56.
+He's said to have died on Norwegian Haytor on July 26-1940 (this was probably Havtor), I'm not sure what had caused his death.
+Havtor was on her way from the U.K. to Sydney, C.B. on this date (see Page 1).

 Back to Havtor on the "Ships starting with H" page.